stakater/stakater-docs/docs/content/sre/gitops/structure.md

 #### Environments

-Inside each appication folder, there is a separate folder of each environment where application will gets deployed to.
+Inside each application folder, there is a separate folder of each environment where application will gets deployed to.
 Inside each environment folder there will be actual deployment files.

-Deployment files can only be vanilla yaml files, helm chart and kustomize repository that are supported by ArgoCD.
+Deployment files can only be vanilla yaml files, Helm chart and Kustomize repository that are supported by ArgoCD.

 ### 2. Configs

 Inside config folder there is a folder for each environment.
 In each environment folder there are 2 entities.

 1. **Space.yaml**: File that contains space configuration for each environment.
 Space is a Stakater created ```Tenant-Operator``` Custom Resource that is responsible for creating namespace and assigning appropirate permission to associated tenant members
-2. **argocd**:  Folder that contains ArgoCD ```Application``` Custom Resource that watches deployments files in ```<tenant>/<app>/<env>```  (Layer#3 Environment) folder
+2. **ArgoCD**:  Folder that contains ArgoCD ```Application``` Custom Resource that watches deployments files in ```<tenant>/<app>/<env>```  (Layer#3 Environment) folder

 ## SRE or DeliveryEngineering Tenant